tristajacobs/CS-300/README.md

 I improved in writing modular, organized code that is easier to extend and debug.
 I’ve also developed better commenting habits to make the code understandable for future readers, including myself.

 ## Included Artifacts
-- `ProjectOne_Analysis.docx` – Analysis of runtime and memory for data structures
+- `6-2 Submit Project One.docx` – Analysis of runtime and memory for data structures
 - `ProjectTwo.cpp` – Working C++ code for sorting and printing the Computer Science course list